-Providence, R. L., Nov.
-2.-The Re-publican campaign in this state was concluded Saturday night.
-Tonight the final rally of the Democrats will be held with Cox Gorda Construction final rally of the Democrats will be held with Gov. Garvin, Congressman ranger and others as speakers.
-Today the Democrats claimed the tate by 2,000 and the house by a smal najority, while the Republicans wer ounting on from 5,000 to 7,000 pluralit for their candidate for governor and the control of both branches of the legislature by a safe margin.
+Providence, R. I., Nov.
+2 .- The Re publican campaign in this state was concluded Saturday night.
+Tonight the final rally of the Democrats will be held with Gov. Garvin, Congressman Granger and others as speakers.
+Today the Democrats claimed the state by 2,000 and the house by a small majority, while the Republicans were counting on from 5,000 to 7,000 plurality for their candidate for governor and the control of both branches of the legislature by a safe margin.
 NO ESTIMATE IN NEBRASKA.

 Omaha, Nov.
-2 .- No newspaper of central committee chairman has yen tured a serious estimate of the resul of tomorrow's election in Nebraska Less interest has been manifested than for years: The election being for ju-dicial offices only, the vote is not expected to reach its normal proportions The registration in many places, pecially in Omaha, has been consider ably below the vote polled last year.
+2 .-- No newspaper or central committee chairman has ven-tured a serious estimate of the resul of tomorrow's election in Nebraska.
+Less interest has been manifested than for years.
+The election being for jufor years. dicial offices only, the vote is not ex pected to reach its normal proportions.
+The registration in many places, especially in Omaha, has been consider-ably below the vote polled last year.